mrhi44/InfiniteRecharge/README.md

         $ gradle clean SwerveIO:jar build -PcloneSwerveIO

-If you want to deploy with a local dependency, make sure it's downloaded first, then use the `--offline` option:

-        $ gradle clean SwerveIO:jar build -PcloneSwerveIO --offline

 That will allow you to not be connected to the internet, but still use the local project, and deploy it to the robot.

 ## Limelight Configurations